Our CIMA-to-SAICA Programme:

 1. The SAICA-CIMA Membership Pathway Agreement states one must have relevant 2 years post-CIMA membership qualification experience to be eligible.
 How does one determine if his or her experience is relevant?

-Relevant experience will typically fall within three categories as prescribed in the SAICA Training Programme:
+Relevant experience will typically fall

 - Compulsory skills (Accounting and External Reporting, Professional Conduct, Management and Leadership, Personal Attributes, and Information Technology);